isomorphic-software/smartclient-docs/kb_topics/dbConfigTool.md

-# Database Configuration
+# Database Configuration Tools

 [← Back to API Index](../reference.md)

 ---

-## KB Topic: Database Configuration
+## KB Topic: Database Configuration Tools

 ### Description
-DataSources that use SmartClient's built-in [SQL engine](sqlDataSource.md#kb-topic-sql-datasources) refer to configuration settings from the [server.properties](server_properties.md#kb-topic-serverproperties-file) file for database access.

-Developers may make use of the [Admin Console tool](adminConsole.md#kb-topic-admin-console) to set up database configuration blocks, or they may add configuration settings to `server.properties` by hand.
-Note that you should restart your servlet engine after changing this file.
+The database configuration tool allows you to configure database access for DataSources that use SmartClient's built-in [SQL engine](sqlDataSource.md#kb-topic-sql-datasources).
+You can either use the Database Tools via the [Admin Console UI](adminConsole.md#kb-topic-admin-console) or directly specify equivalent properties in your [server.properties](../reference.md#kb-topic-serverproperties-file) file (see "Manually specifying.." below).

 **Manually specifying database connection settings**

-Within an application deployment, the [server.properties](server_properties.md#kb-topic-serverproperties-file) file resides in the `WEB-INF/classes` directory.

-For each database, configuration settings within this file are prefixed with `"sql._`<dbName>`_"`.
+The Admin Console maintains settings in the [server.properties](../reference.md#kb-topic-serverproperties-file) file, found in your application's `WEB-INF/classes` directory.
+If you prefer, you can maintain these settings by directly editing that file.
+You should restart your servlet engine after changing this file.

 For example, the following settings are the defaults in a new SmartClient installation for a MySQL server; they are approximately correct for a MySQL server running on the same machine as the servlet engine and listening on the default MySQL port.
 For details of what each of these properties means, check [this page](sqlSettings.md#kb-topic-sql-database-settings-in-serverproperties).

 ```